sam-at-github/angular-bins-view-component/README.md

   [![NG2 Bind View Component](screen.png)](screen.png)

-This package provides a simple NG2 Component that presents a grid like view of some data that represents a binning of statistic over a dataset.
+This package provides a very simple NG2 Component that presents a grid like view of some dataset that itself represents a binning of some statistic over some other dataset.
 Think [github activity grid](https://github.com/sam-at-github) but simpler and not necessarily datetime orientated.

   + The data you pass in has to be shaped or reshaped to be an array of `Bin`:

         export interface Bin {
           index: number;
           stat: number;
         }

-  + The component has one Input/Output; selected().
+  + The component has one Input/Output; `selected()`.
 A grid box is selected on click.
   + The package is actually includes a valid angular application which `npm start` starts.
   + You have to style it yourself.